 Verify Elector details What is your Surname?
 Your given name please?
 And your date of birth?
 Can you please confirm your enrolled address?
 Thank you, that matches the electoral roll for [ELECTOR NAME] To proceed with this application, we need you to declare that you are this person.
 Do you declare that you are the person identified?
-Is this your first time voting in in this election for [DISTRICT]?
+Is this your first time voting in the 2023 NSW State election?